-Assistant Professor of Theatre
+Associate Professor of Theatre

 Office Hours:M/W 12-2 p.m.

-- Assistant Professor of Theatre
+- Associate Professor of Theatre

 A longtime member of the Actor’s Equity Association, Saffron is also the recipient of the 2005 Princess Grace Foundation Honorarium for Emerging Artists, an SAFD certified actor/combatant and yoga teacher (200hr RYT).
 She is also the Theatrical Intimacy coordinator for the School of Music, Theatre, and Dance at CSU.